C2SM/c2sm.github.io/models/cosmo.md

 {: .no_toc }

 The GPU porting of the dynamical core of COSMO was accomplished by rewriting the dynamics with the Gridtools stencil library.
 The Gridtools dycore supports a subset of the parameters of the COSMO Fortran dynamical core.
 The list of features currently supported in the Gridtools dycore can be found [here](https://github.com/C2SM-RCM/cosmo/blob/master/dycore/doc/Dycore/supported_configuration.tex) in the documentation in the code repository.

-### Supported branches
-{: .no_toc }

-`master` : Only the latest commit of the code is tested and supported.

-`c2sm-features` : Only the latest commit of the code is tested and supported.

 </details>